-Even if you’re not experiencing any issues, routine vision screenings are important to the long-term health of your eyes.
-Some eye diseases can result in serious vision loss if not detected and treated early, like Glaucoma.
+Even if you’re not experiencing any issues, routine vision screenings are essential to the long-term health of your eyes.
+Some eye diseases can result in severe vision loss, like glaucoma, if not detected and treated early.
 Schedule eye exams every two years from age 4 or 5 up to age 40 and yearly after that.
 If you wear corrective glasses or contacts, we recommend a yearly exam to keep your prescription up-to-date.
-People with special risks, such as diabetes, a previous eye trauma, surgery or a family history of glaucoma, may need an eye exam more frequently.
-It is recommended that someone with diabetes should have an eye exam every year.
+People with unique risks, such as diabetes, a previous eye trauma, surgery, or a family history of glaucoma, may need an eye exam more frequently.
+For example, it is recommended that someone with diabetes have an eye exam every year.

-During your eye exam, your doctor will most likely dilate the pupils of your eyes, in order to better see the retina at the back of your eye.
-You will be thoroughly screened for common problems like nearsightedness, farsightedness, astigmatism, presbyopia, glaucoma, cataracts, diabetes, and macular degeneration.
-If anything is detected, both your regular optometrist and ophthalmologist should be informed.
+During your eye exam, your doctor will most likely dilate the pupils of your eyes better to see the retina at the back of your eye.
+In addition, you will be thoroughly screened for common problems like nearsightedness, farsightedness, astigmatism, presbyopia, glaucoma, cataracts, diabetes, and macular degeneration.
+If anything is detected, your regular optometrist and ophthalmologist should be informed.
 This will ensure a holistic eye care plan.